Magnetic Breakdown Reshapes Quantum Oscillations in Kagome Metals: Introduction

-The rest of this paper is organized as follows: In Sec.~\ref{sec:level2}, we introduce the theoretical models and their corresponding Hamiltonians, along with the methodology for calculating the density of states.
-Sec.~\ref{sec:level3} presents the numerical results.
-Finally, a summary is provided in Sec.~\ref{sec:level4}.
+The rest of this paper is organized as follows: In Sec.~\ref{sec:level2}, we introduce the theoretical model and its Hamiltonian, together with the methodology for calculating the density of states.
+Sec.~\ref{sec:level3} presents the numerical results and the physical mechanism of magnetic breakdown, including the effects of uniaxial strain.
+Finally, a summary of our findings is provided in Sec.~\ref{sec:level4}.